---

 You can explore the live demo of the webChronicle at [webChronicle](https://webchronicle.dev/).

-Special thanks to James Dancer for the inspiration behind the name—your idea was spot on!
+Special thanks to [James Dancer](https://www.linkedin.com/in/james-dancer/) for the inspiration behind the name.
+Your idea was spot on!

 You can find the source code of the webChronicle on [GitHub](https://github.com/reatlat/webchronicle/).